Andersog/webcrawler/README.md

 # Webcrawler

 This project performs very simple webcrawling.
-On startup, provide a base domain and it will crawl that page for links, recursively checking each that it find and outputting each the value on the console.
+On startup, provide a base domain and it will crawl that page for links, recursively checking each that it find and outputting to console.
 Pages which are off domain will be ignored and those which appear multiple times on the same page are only printed once.

 ## Setup